Varasto 📦

 ): Promise<T | undefined>

 Attempts to retrieve an item identified by namespace and key.
 Returned promise will either resolve into the value, or undefined if item with the given identifier does not exist.
-The promise will fail if an I/O error occurs while retrieving the item.

 Removing items